-I found this bag of M&M’s at Target.
+I found this bag of chocolate sticks at my local Japanese grocery store.

 I normally don’t buy milk chocolate, but I had to get these because first, Japanese candy makers usually use dark chocolate since many Japanese people are lactose intolerant.
 But second and more importantly, I don’t have any Japanese finger chocolate in my collection (and I have only one other finger chocolate at all)!

 But in the end, these were still milk chocolate and therefore just OK.
 Some were wrapped in gold and some in silver, but they both seemed to be the same thing, a long thin cookie coated in milk chocolate.
 It would have been MUCH better with dark chocolate, and I was surprised there wasn’t a dark version available, but my co-workers seemed to like these.
 The bag contained fourteen “fingers”, and they were all gone in five minutes.

 My co-worker Dini M. brought in this chocolate for the group to try.